-The Corporation will be a model for progressive, innovative and sound management practices.
+Objective: The Corporation will be a model for progressive, innovative and sound management practices.
 It will continue to have empowered, entrepreneurial and diverse employees and volunteers who are respectful of the Museum's mission and mandate.

-- An integrated performance management program recognizes results and the Museum's core values. - 75% of permanent employees participate in learning and development opportunities. - 30 volunteers and five Welcome Home to Canada participants play an important role in the Museum's culture, diversity and the organization's success.
+- Corporate Plan commitments are incorporated in all employee performance agreements. - 75% of permanent employees participate in learning and development opportunities. - 50 volunteers play an important role in the Museum's culture, diversity and the organization's success. - The Welcome Home to Canada program, which employs recently arrived immigrants, has 8-12 participants. - Justice, Equity, Diversity and Inclusion (JEDI) considerations inform decisions on recruitment and advancement, exhibitions and programming.